-Revenue from Local consumer services, which includes "To-Home" and "To-Destination" businesses such as Ele.me, Amap and Fliggy, was RMB13,073 million (US\$1,838 million) in the quarter ended September 30, 2022, an increase of 21% compared to RMB10,806 million in the same quarter of 2021, primarily due to revenue growth resulted from strong growth of Amap orders, as well as higher average order value and more efficient use of subsidies that were contra revenue of Ele.me.
+Revenue from Local consumer services, which includes "To-Home" and "To-Destination" businesses such as Ele.me, Amap and Fliggy, was RMB23,705 million (US\$3,332 million) for the six months ended September 30, 2022, an increase of 13% compared to RMB20,905 million for the same period of 2021, primarily due to higher average order value and more efficient use of subsidies that were contra revenue of Ele.me, as well as strong growth of Amap orders.

-Local consumer services adjusted EBITA was a loss of RMB3,493 million (US\$491 million) in the quarter ended September 30, 2022, compared to a loss of RMB6,535 million in the same quarter of 2021, primarily due to the continued narrowing of losses from our "To-Home" and "To-Destination" businesses.
+Local consumer services adjusted EBITA was a loss of RMB6,537 million (US\$919 million) for the six months ended September 30, 2022, compared to a loss of RMB11,305 million in the same period of 2021, primarily due to the continued narrowing of losses from our "To-Home" and "To-Destination" businesses.
 Narrowing of loss from our "To-Home" business was driven by Ele.me's improved unit economics per order, which was due to increased average order value year-over-year, reduced delivery cost per order and optimized user acquisition spending.
 Narrowing of loss from our "To-Destination" business was driven by the strong order growth of Amap business, as well as optimized spending in user acquisition.